Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of

 The economic census is conducted on an establishment basis.
 A company operating at more than one location is required to file a separate report for each store, factory, shop, or other location.
 Each establishment is assigned a separate industry classification based on its primary activity and not that of its parent company.

-The 2012 Economic Census of Guam, the Commonwealth of the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands was conducted by mail.
-The economic census for American Samoa was conducted using a combination of mail and personal enumeration.
+The 2012 Economic Census of American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico, and the U.S. Virgin Islands was conducted by mail only.
 Descriptions of the sources of data for the island areas follow:

 The report forms used to collect information for establishments in the island areas are available at the Get Forms Page.

 A more detailed examination of census methodology is presented in the History of the Economic Census.

 The classifications for all establishments are based on the North American Industry Classification System, United States, 2012 manual.
 The method of assigning classifications and the level of detail at which establishments are classified depends on whether or not a report form was obtained for the establishment.

 All data compiled are subject to nonsampling errors.
 Nonsampling errors can be attributed to many sources during the development or execution of the census, such as,